 Different software companies had produced many different versions of BASIC for DOS, such as Microsoft QBASIC, QUICKBASIC, GWBASIC, and IBM BASICA and more.

 Then, Microsoft launched the first graphical BASIC, which was known as Visual Basic Version1 in 1991.
-It is GUI based and especially developed for MS window.
+It is GUI based and specially developed for MS window.

 Since then the DOS versions of BASIC were slowly phased out and almost completely replaced by Visual Basic.